sCrypt-Inc/scryptTS-docs/docs/how-to-call-multiple-contracts.md

 :::note
-- You need to bind a [transition builder](./how-to-deploy-and-call-a-contract#tx-builders) to each contract instance.
+- You must bind a [transition builder](./how-to-deploy-and-call-a-contract#tx-builders) to each contract instance, since [the default](./how-to-customize-a-contract-tx.md#customize-1) only spends a single contract UTXO.
-- If the called contract instance needs to be signed with a different private key to be unlocked, the signer passed to `finalizeMultiCall` needs to have all the corresponding private keys.
+- If the called contracts need signatures from different private keys to be called, the signer passed to `finalizeMultiCall` must have all private keys.
 :::